 The Greenland National Kayaking Championship takes place over the course of a week, and all ages, from children to the elderly, compete.
 In 2007 Greenland or Bust was started as a fundraising effort to get Helen Wilson to Greenland.
 She has since been four times.
-Mark Tozer’s first trip to Greenland was in 1988 for a mountaineering expedition.
-He has also been four times.
-Helen and Mark now travel together to Greenland every other year, to participate in the Greenland National Kayaking Championship and/or to guide commercial expeditions, with their next trip scheduled for July 2016.
+Helen now travels to Greenland every other year, to participate in the Greenland National Kayaking Championship and/or to guide commercial expeditions.
+Her next trip is scheduled for the summer of 2017.

 Greenland or Bust is now an instructional center based in Northern California.
 Our mission is to promote and instruct sea kayaking through both traditional and contemporary techniques.
 We deliver presentations, instruction, rolling demonstrations and overseas expeditions, along with BCU, ACA and ISKGA training programs.

-Mark and Helen are also the organizers of the UK Storm Gathering and the Storm Gathering USA symposiums.
+Greenland or Bust is also the organizer of the Storm Gathering USA symposiums.